Science Kids - Bringing Science & Technology TogetherScience for Kids

 Invisible Ink

-Write secret messages with invisible ink you created from lemon juice, read them later if you can work out how to.
+Write secret messages with invisible ink you created from lemon juice, read them later if you can figure out how.

 Using lemon juice to make invisible ink